 - Permitting and/or refusing to investigate claims of harassment by coworkers and supervisors.

 Our Gender Identity Lawyers Can Help You

-At Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C., we can deliver the experience and expertise that Connecticut employees need for their toughest fights.
+At Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C., we can deliver the experience that Connecticut employees need for their toughest fights.
 If you are being discriminated against at work because of your gender identity or expression, contact our attorneys today for a consultation.